Azure/aksArc/deploymentTemplates/aksarc-ARM/Cluster/README.md

 - **CreateWithExistingLnet/**: Deploy a cluster using an existing logical network
 - **CreateWithoutExistingLnet/**: Deploy a cluster and create a new logical network
-- **Update/**: Update an existing provisioned cluster's configuration
+- **Update/**: Update an existing Aks Arc cluster's configuration

 ## Instructions

-Update azuredeploy.parameters.json with provisioned cluster name, ssh public key, and ARM IDs of vnet and custom location.
+Update azuredeploy.parameters.json with Aks Arc cluster name, ssh public key, and ARM IDs of vnet and custom location.

 ## Deploy